Kishan4311/SPADE/README.md

 ## Configuration & models

-* Edit model names and device options directly in the script invocation or in the config file (if present).
+* Edit model names and device options directly in the script invocation.
 * Make sure the drafter is a smaller, fast model and the target/verifier is a larger high-quality model for best cost/accuracy tradeoffs.

 ---

 ## Reproducing experiments

-* All experiments are scripted under `evaluation/` — modify paths and flags to match your environment.
 * Keep consistent HF model identifiers and ensure you have permission/access to the models used.

 ---